 1) Isolated / Uncontacted tribes

 These are isolated people who have a worldview that is different from any other group.
-They have been isolated to the point that the tribe has developed its own sciences and traditions.
+They have been isolated to the point that the tribe has developed its own pre sciences or sciences, and traditions.

 2) Semi Isolated / tribes that trade with other tribes, but have a unique language and defend their sovereignty